pospisilboh/Memgraph/Forename/Modules/README.md

 > In Memgraph there is a function **substring**.
 But there is an issue: https://github.com/memgraph/memgraph/issues/307 and it was the reason why we implemented our **text_util.substring**.

-## Memgraph
+## Custom Query Modules Using Docker

 To get started, we need to create and mount a volume to access the query_modules directory.
-This directory contains all of the built-in query modules and it’s where we can save new custom query modules, in our case **text_util.py** file.
+This directory contains all of the built-in query modules and it’s where we can save new custom query modules, in our case our **text_util.py** file.

 Create an empty directory modules on your host machine and execute the following command:
 ```sh
 docker volume create --driver local --opt type=none --opt device=~modules --opt o=bind modules
 ```

-Now, you can start Memgraph and mount the created volume:
+Now, we can start Memgraph and mount the created volume:
 ```sh
 docker run -it --rm -v c:/modules:/mage/dist -p 7687:7687 -e MEMGRAPH="-query-execution-timeout-sec=0" memgraph
 ```

+The file **text_util.py** should be in the **c:/modules** directory.